lilygrierjil/lily-de-zoomcamp-final-project/README.md

 To replicate this project, you'll need a Google Cloud Platform account.
 GCP offers a 30-day free trial.

 1. If you don't already have a VM, create one in the GCP console.
+I recommend using a e2-custom-2-10240 machine type with x86/64 architecture.
-2. Clone this repository using the command: INSERT COMMAND HERE.
+2. Clone this repository using the command: `git clone https://github.com/lilygrierjil/lily-de-zoomcamp-final-project.git`.
 Perform the following commands in the root of this repository.

 2. Install the gcloud CLI following [these instructions](https://cloud.google.com/sdk/docs/install-sdk#installing_the_latest_version).

-3. Create a new project (we'll call it de-zoomcamp-final-project) and link it to a billing account using the following commands:
+3. Create a new project (I'll call it de-zoomcamp-final-project, but it doesn't matter what you call it so long as it's a globally unique project ID) and link it to a billing account using the following commands:

 ```
-gcloud projects create de-zoomcamp-final-project
+gcloud projects create <PROJECT_ID>

+# Set the correct project variable
+gcloud config set project <PROJECT_ID>

 # Display list of billing accounts
 gcloud alpha billing accounts list

 # Link new project to billing account
-gcloud beta billing projects link de-zoomcamp-final-project \
+gcloud beta billing projects link <PROJECT_ID> \
   --billing-account=<INSERT_BILLING_ACCOUNT_ID>

-# Set the correct project variable
-gcloud config set project de-zoomcamp-final-project

 # export the project id to your environment
 export PROJECT_ID=$(gcloud config get-value project)

 # export the project ID as terraform var
-export TF_VAR_project = $PROJECT_ID
+export TF_VAR_project=$PROJECT_ID

 ```